-ON THIS PAGE: You will find information about the number of people who are diagnosed with a desmoid tumor each year.
+ON THIS PAGE: You will find information about the estimated number of people who will be diagnosed with a desmoid tumor each year.
 You will also read general information on surviving the disease.
-Remember, survival rates depend on several factors.
+Remember, survival rates depend on several factors, and no 2 people with a tumor are the same.
 Use the menu to see other pages.

-Desmoid tumors are rare, making up less than 3% of all soft-tissue tumors.
+Desmoid tumors are rare.
 Each year, approximately 900 to 1,500 people in the United States will be diagnosed with a desmoid tumor.
 This type of tumor mostly affects people between the ages of 15 and 60 years, but it can occur at any age.
 Desmoid tumors are more common in women than in men.